PixelPathos/pixelpathos.github.io/lumeo-weather.markdown

 - **In Lumeo's settings in the Connect IQ app, paste the key into the "OpenWeather Key" box, and save**.
 Note you can also do this in Garmin Express, but not currently on the watch itself.
 If you already have an OpenWeather key, you can skip the previous steps and use your existing key here instead.

 ### How will Lumeo use the OpenWeather API key?
-Lumeo uses the "Current weather and forecast" service, and not "One Call" (at the moment).
+Lumeo uses the "Current Weather Data" and "5 Day / 3 Hour Forecast" APIs from the "Current & Forecast weather data collection".
+It does not currently use the "One Call API 3.0", as that requires users to enter payment details.

 Lumeo will fetch the latest weather via the internet when detects that the weather data it holds is older than 30 minutes.
 It will check the age of its data (before making a request) each time you wake your watch.